Village Craft and Candle

 -

-× In this resource, three types of soy wax are compared, but there are nine types of soy wax available on the website.
-Six out of nine types of soy wax are left out of the comparison.
+× In this resource, three types of soy wax were compared, but there are nine types of soy wax available on the website.
+Six out of nine types of soy wax were left out of the comparison.

 ✓ Resources should accurately reflect the available product on the website.